Information for prospective visiting researchers

 - the key DMRC researcher/s with whom you plan to work, and any correspondence you have had with them to date

-We are now assessing expressions of interest for 2017-2018 on a rolling basis, and you should receive a response to your email within 1-2 weeks.
+We are now assessing expressions of interest on a rolling basis, and you should receive a response to your email within 1-2 weeks.
 If you need a letter of support to apply for funding, we’ll still ask you to submit this expression of interest first.